rosstaco/agent-os/README.md

 ---

-### For Maintainers

-**Publishing to npm:** See [.github/PUBLISHING.md](.github/PUBLISHING.md) for instructions on publishing new versions.

----

-### Created by Brian Casel @ Builder Methods
+### Original Project by Brian Casel @ Builder Methods

-Created by Brian Casel, the creator of [Builder Methods](https://buildermethods.com), where Brian helps professional software developers and teams build with AI.
+The original Agent OS was created by Brian Casel, the creator of [Builder Methods](https://buildermethods.com), where Brian helps professional software developers and teams build with AI.

+This fork is maintained by [Ross Miles](https://github.com/rosstaco).

 Get Brian's free resources on building with AI:
 - [Builder Briefing newsletter](https://buildermethods.com)